hardwario/bc-website/content/projects/haloween-pumpkin-with-motion-detection.en.md

 {{< youtube "wgsT-WT1Ouw" >}}

 ## Step 7: Finish Pumpkin
-Put a thick wire around the servo lever and fix the sevo to the pumpkin through two holes and zip-ties.
+Put a thick wire around the servo lever and fix the servo to the pumpkin through two holes and zip-ties.

 Add the electronics and LED strip inside.
 It's a good idea to put electronics to some plastic bag.